symfony/symfony-docs/service_container/tags.rst

             ->setPublic(false)
             ->addTag('twig.extension');

-The ``twig.extension`` tag is a special tag that the TwigBundle uses during configuration.
-By giving the service this ``twig.extension`` tag, the bundle knows that the ``app.twig_extension`` service should be registered as a Twig extension with Twig.
-In other words, Twig finds all services tagged with ``twig.extension`` and automatically registers them as extensions.
+Services tagged with the ``twig.extension`` tag are collected during the initialization of TwigBundle to enable them as Twig extensions.
+In this example, that's why Symfony knows that the ``app.twig_extension`` service should be registered as a Twig extension.

-Tags, then, are a way to tell Symfony or other third-party bundles that your service should be registered or used in some special way by the bundle.

 For a list of all the tags available in the core Symfony Framework, check out :doc:`/reference/dic_tags`.
 Each of these has a different effect on your